Mueller Water Products Inc. (MWA) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for MWA stocks, with TD Cowen repeating the rating for MWA by listing it as a “Outperform.”
 The predicted price for MWA in the upcoming period, according to TD Cowen is $19 based on the research report published on May 05th of the current year 2023.

-During the last 5 trading sessions, MWA rose by +3.09%, which changed the moving average for the period of 200-days by +62.65% in comparison to the 20-day moving average, which settled at $15.88.
-In addition, Mueller Water Products Inc. saw 51.77% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MWA fell by -0.43%, which changed the moving average for the period of 200-days by +55.89% in comparison to the 20-day moving average, which settled at $16.03.
+In addition, Mueller Water Products Inc. saw 51.39% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading